KasparEtter/ef1p/internet/index.md

 I wrote this article to introduce the Internet to a non-technical audience.
 In order to get everyone on board,
-I first explain basic concepts such as
+I first explain basic concepts, such as
 [communication protocols](#communication-protocol),
 [network topologies](#network-topologies),
 and [signal routing](#signal-routing).